 Custom Orthotics

-Custom orthotics may be helpful in relieving the pain by changing your weight distribution away from the fibroma.
+Custom orthotics may help relieve the pain by changing your weight distribution away from the fibroma.

 Ultrasound